NashraDocs/Translation_model_hindi/README.md

 This project implements a sequence-to-sequence transliteration model for Hindi using deep learning techniques.
 The core training script is trainRNN.py, and the model is highly configurable through command-line arguments.

-Setup Instructions
+# Setup Instructions
 Clone the repository and extract the files.

-Install dependencies using the requirements.txt file provided:
+# Install dependencies

 pip install requirement.txt